apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 16th, 2022: Apache Jackrabbit FileVault Package Maven Plugin 1.3.6 released
+Jackrabbit FileVault Package Maven Plugin 1.3.6 is current stable release of FileVault's Maven Plugin.
+See the [downloads](downloads.html#vltplg) page for more details.

-#### September November 7th, 2023: Apache Jackrabbit 2.20.13 released
+#### November 7th, 2023: Apache Jackrabbit 2.20.13 released
 Apache Jackrabbit 2.20.13 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the [downloads](downloads.html#v2.20) page for more details.